vorgv/voxov/README.md

         - push
         - pull
         - application: notification, chat, forum
-    - file
+    - map
-        - directories (pure links to memes)
-        - tags
+        - like a filesystem
     - like
         - pay to get
         - spend credit to give